grem11n/grem11n.github.io/blog/_posts/2017-03-08-russian-spell-check-vim.md

 title: How to add Russian spell check to VIM
 featured: images/blog/vim.svg
 date: 2017-03-08 21:07:30 +0200
-categories: blog
 layout: post
 ---

-You can implement a spell check in your VIM installation in a moment, it you need it (I do).
+<p>You can implement a spell check in your VIM installation in a moment, it you need it (I do).

 Just type a command: